hybridgroup/node-bebop/README.md

 This module allows you to control, receive nav data, and receive video data from the [Parrot Bebop](http://www.parrot.com/products/bebop-drone/) WiFi controlled drone.

-The implementation attempts to use the same interface as the [node-ar-drone](https://github.com/felixge/node-ar-drone) node module from [@felixge](https://github.com/felixge/), so it can be mostly NodeCopter compatible.
+The implementation attempts to use the same interface as the [node-ar-drone](https://github.com/felixge/node-ar-drone) node module from [@felixge](https://github.com/felixge/) and [@rmehner](https://github.com/rmehner), so it can be mostly NodeCopter compatible.

 ## How to Install